 The Spanish organ – Saint François Church (sainf.ch)

 The Italian organ – Saint François Church (sainf.ch)

-The First Prize of 10’000 Swiss francs is the Valais State Prize, awarded by the Council of Culture.
+- The First Prize of 10,000 francs Swiss is the price of the State of Valais, granted by the Council of Culture.

 France - President of the Jury